HariKrishna-02/Color-Sequence-Trainer/README.md

 # Color-Sequence-Trainer
-An interactive color memory game using Arduino UNO with four LCEDs, buttons, and a buzzer.
+An interactive color memory game using Arduino UNO with four LEDs, buttons, and a buzzer.
 Players replicate color sequences displayed by LEDs, testing and improving their memory and focus skills in a fun and engaging way.

 # Materials Required
 1. Aruino Uno - 1